-Title IX Pregnancy Accommodations Statement
+Title IX Pregnancy Accommodation Statement

 If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
-To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Health and Wellness Center.
+To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
 Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
-Contact the Health and Wellness Center at 806-716-2529 or email dburleson@southplainscollege.edu for assistance.
+Contact Chris Straface, Director of Health and Wellness, at 806-716-2362 or email cstraface@southplainscollege.edu for assistance.